HexalCCG/hexal/card-design/element-fire.md

 # Card Design - Fire

+## Hero

+Hero - **Commander Adela**
+	Cost: 5 Fire
+	5 health
+	When this hero enters the battlefield, and at the start of your turn, burn a card.
+If it is a Fire creature, summon it.
+Your Fire creatures have +1 attack.

+## Creatures

-## Creature - Small
+Creature - **Ember Sprite**
+	Cost: 0
+	1 / 1
+	When you burn a card, you may switch it with this card from your hand.

-Creature - **Zealous Knight**
+Creature - **Runed Champion**
-	Cost:
+	Cost: 0
 	2 / 1
+	When this attacks and kills a creature, it cannot be reduced below 1 health by combat damage this turn.

+Creature - **Magma Wyrm**
+	Cost: 0
+	2 / 2
+	At the start of your turn, burn a card.

-Creature - **Runed Champion**
+Creature - **Fire Acolyte**
-	Cost:
+	Cost: 1
 	1 / 1
-	This creature can attack on the same turn it enters the battlefield.
+	When this creature enters the battlefield, summon a 1 / 1 (Fire) Fire Worshipper creature.

+Creature - **Zealous Knight**
+	Cost: 1
+	2 / 2

 Creature - **Devoted Defender**
-	Cost: channel 1 Fire
+	Cost: 1 Fire
 	1 / 3
 	Your other creatures cannot be targetted by attacks.

-Creature - **Magma Wyrm**
+Creature - **Serpent of the Forge**
-	Cost:
+	Cost: 2 Fire
 	2 / 2
-	At the start of your turn, burn a card.

-## Creature - Big
+	When this creature enters the battlefield, destroy a target item.

-Creature - **Reckless Stallion**
+Creature - **Pyromancer**
-	Cost: channel 4 Fire
+	Cost: 2 Fire
 	3 / 2
-	This creature can attack on the same turn it enters the battlefield.
+	When this creature is destroyed, deal 1 damage to all creatures.

+Creature - **Untamed Fire Spirit**
+	Cost: 2 Fire
+	2 / 2
+	When this creature enters the battlefield, deal 1 damage to a target creature.

 Creature - **Fire Warlock**
-	Cost: channel 3 Fire
+	Cost: 3 Fire
 	3 / 3
-	Whenever you burn a card, draw a card.
+	Whenever you play a card, burn a card.

-Creature - **Serpent of the Forge**
+Creature - **Reckless Stallion**
-	Cost: channel 3 Fire
+	Cost: 4 Fire
-	2 / 4
+	4 / 3
-	When this creature enters the battlefield, destroy 1 target item, and if you do, increase this creature's attack by +1.

-## Hero

-Hero - **Commander Adela**
-	Cost: channel 5 Fire
-	5 health
-	When this hero enters the battlefield, and at the start of your turn, burn a card.
-If it is a Fire creature, summon it.
-Your Fire creatures have +1 attack.
+	This creature can attack on the same turn it enters the battlefield.

-## Spell - Action Instant
+## Spell - Instantaneous

-Spell, Action Instant - **Firebolt**
+Spell, Instantaneous - **Heat Wave**
-	Cost: none
+	Cost: 1 Fire
-	Deal 3 damage to a creature.
+	Deal 1 damage to all enemy creatures.
+If you control a Fire creature, deal 2 damage instead.

-Spell, Action Instant - **Electric Shock**
+Spell, Instantaneous - **Fireworks**
-	Cost: none
+	Cost: 1 Fire
-	Deal 1 damage to a creature, and give it -1 attack until the end of your turn.
+	Deal 3 damage to enemy creatures, one damage at a time, split as you choose.

-Spell, Action Instant - **Meteor Shot**
+Spell, Instantaneous - **Meteor Shot**
-	Cost: channel 2 Fire
+	Cost: 2 Fire
 	Deal 5 damage to an enemy creature, and 1 damage to all other enemy creatures.

+Spell, Instantaneous - **Fireball**
+	Cost: 2 Fire
+	Deal 3 damage to an enemy.

+Spell, Instantaneous - **Blood to Fire**
+	Cost: 4 Fire
+	Burn the rest of your deck.

+Spell, Instantaneous - **Fire Star Rising**
+	Cost: 4 Fire
+	Creatures you control gain +2 attack until the end of this turn.

-## Spell - Action Permanent
+## Spell - Permanent

+## Spell - Field

 Spell, Action Permanent - **Thunderstorm**
-	Cost: channel 1 Fire
+	Cost: 1 Fire
-	All spells that deal damage to creatures deal +1 extra damage.
+	All spells deal +1 extra damage.

-## Spell - Action Enchantment
+## Spell - Enchantment

 Spell, Action Enchantment - **Burning Aura**
-	Cost: none
+	Cost: 0
 	Enchant a creature.
 It gains +1/+1.

 Spell, Action Enchantment - **Acceleration Runes**
-	Cost: none
+	Cost: 0
 	Enchant a creature.
 It gains "This creature can attack enemy creatures on the same turn it enters the battlefield".

 ## Spell - Reaction

+Spell, Reaction - **Firebolt**
+	Cost: 0
+	Cast at any time.
+Deal 3 damage to a creature.

+Spell, Reaction - **Electric Shock**
+	Cost: 0
+	Cast at any time.
+Deal 1 damage to a creature, and give it -1 attack until the end of the turn.

+Spell, Reaction - **Immolate**
+	Cost: 1 Fire
+	Cast at any time.
+If you control a Fire creature, deal 5 damage to a creature.

+Spell, Reaction - **Arcane Artillery**
+	Cost: 0
+	Cast this when an enemy creature declares a counterattack.
+Destroy the creature.

 Spell, Reaction - **Dark Fire Sacrifice**
-	Cost: burn 1 card
+	Cost: 0 Fire
 	Cast this when a friendly creature attacks.
 Double the creature's attack.
 After it attacks, destroy it.

-Spell, Reaction - **Arcane Artillery**
-	Cost: none
-	Cast this when an enemy creature declares a counterattack.
-Destroy the creature.

-## Item - Instant
+## Item - Instantaneous

-Item, Instant - **Fire Crystal**
+Item, Instantaneous - **Fire Crystal**
-	Cost: none
+	Cost: 0
 	Destroy a friendly Fire creature, and if you do, destroy an enemy creature.

-Item, Instant - **Hot Ash**
+Item, Instantaneous - **Hot Ash**
-	Cost: none
+	Cost: 0
-	When channelling a Fire card on your turn, you may channel this card from your hand instead.
+	When channelling this card from your hand for a Fire creature , this provides 2 Fire mana.

 ## Item - Permanent

 Item, Permanent - **Blazing Effigy**
-	Cost: channel 2 Fire
+	Cost: 2 Fire
 	At the start of your turn you may destroy a friendly Fire creature and this, and if you do, burn three cards.
-Summon any Fire creatures discarded.
+Summon any Fire creatures burned.

 ## Item - Equipped

 Item, Equipped - **Runic Sabre**
-	Cost: channel 1 Fire
+	Cost: 0
 	Equip to a friendly Fire creature.
-Creatures equipped with this gain +2 attack.
+It gains +2 attack.